ApoorvTyagi/feature-flag/README.md

 # Feature Flag Subscription Platform

 This project is a Feature Flag management API built with Spring Boot, MySQL, and JPA.
-It supports client-specific feature flag toggling, dependency handling, and includes unit tests written in a TDD approach.
+It supports client-specific feature flag toggling, dependency handling.

 ## Features